tc39/proposal-import-meta/README.md

 ## Proposed solution

 This proposal adds an `import.meta` meta-property, which is itself an object.
-The object can be modified arbitrarily by the host, but by default it is an empty, null-prototype object.
+It is created by the ECMAScript implementation, with a null prototype.
+The host environment can return a set of properties (as key/value pairs) that will be added to the object.
+Finally, as an escape hatch, the object can be modified arbitrarily by the host if necessary.

 The `import.meta` meta-property is only syntactically valid in modules, as it is meant for meta-information about the currently running module, and should not be repurposed for information about the currently-running classic script.